apache/carbondata/docs/data-management-on-carbondata.md

   In Major compaction, multiple segments can be merged into one large segment.
   User will specify the compaction size until which segments can be merged, Major compaction is usually done during the off-peak time.
+  Configure the property carbon.major.compaction.size with appropriate value in MB.

   This command merges the specified number of segments into one segment:

   ```